wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 Instead:
 1. Briefly acknowledge in the conversation's language: "I'll begin archiving this conversation."
-2. Proceed directly to Step 0 (estimate size and present delivery options)
+2. Proceed directly to Step 1
-3. Keep all interactions concise and focused on gathering necessary user choices
+3. Keep all interactions concise

 The user already knows what this file does - they want action, not explanation.